A Massively Parallel Implementation of Multilevel Monte Carlo for Finite Element Models: Numerical Examples

+where $t_w(p)$ is the wall clock time to compute the \ac{mlmc} estimate as a function of $p$.
 The speedup is useful here for weak scaling, as this normalization allows us to compare results for different model evaluation times, which would be difficult to do if wall times were presented.

 We also consider the effect of idling and coordination relative to the time spent in active computation.
 We divide the scheduling algorithm execution on each task into three parts, managing, $m(p)$, idling, $i(p)$, and active computation, $a(p)$, which we measure in core-seconds.
 The master task and any other coordinators are always contributing to the managing total, while executing tasks are contributing to either idling or active computation, depending on where they are in the scheduling algorithm execution.
 When an executing partition is in the setup or run phase, its cores contributes to the active total; otherwise, it contributes to the idling total.
 We define the efficiency as in \cite{Sukys2014}, to be